-deputy is an R implementation of Anthropic’s Claude Agent SDK, built on ellmer.
+deputy is a provider-agnostic agent runtime for R, built on ellmer.
 It enables you to create AI agents that can use tools to accomplish multi-step tasks, with built-in support for permissions, hooks, and streaming output.
+It also ships an Anthropic-compatible Claude Agent SDK facade for teams that want Claude-style entrypoints, tool aliases, settings, and persisted session workflows.

 Features

-• Session persistence - Save and restore agent conversations
+- Session persistence - Save and restore agent conversations, including Claude-compatible session snapshots

 Installation